Lyubosumaz/react-softuni-project/README.md

   1. Node.js with Express -> server

-  2. MongoDB and Mongoose -> database and ORM
+  2. MongoDB with Mongoose -> database and ORM

 # --install--